Skip to main content

 IntroducedFebruary 25, 2026

-Last ActionUnder the rules, provisionally referred to the Committee on House and Governmental Affairs.
+Last ActionRead by title, under the rules, referred to the Committee on House and Governmental Affairs.

 Sponsor & Authors